 Stewed Steak turns inexpensive cuts of beef into fall-apart tender steaks is one of the simplest and most satisfying comfort food meals ever.
 Instructions on how to adapt for a slow cooker are included.

-Stewed steak is one of our family’s favorite winter comfort food recipes.
+Stewed steak is one of our family’s favourite winter comfort food recipes.
 It’s pretty well fuss free and foolproof.
 It is an economical meal as well because it makes use of less expensive cuts of beef.
 These cuts benefit from the slow braising cooking method.
 I

 t takes just a few minutes to prepare the steak and then it is simply slowly braised in beef stock for a couple of hours until the meat is falling-apart tender and a rich gravy has formed.
 This is an excellent relaxing weekend meal that satisfies practically everyone.